Sewerage services and infrastructure supplied by Council for our community.

 More information about Parkes and Peak Hill Sewerage Services can be found in the Parkes and Peak Hill Sewerage Services document.

 The new Sewage Treatment Plant (STP) is nearing completion.
-It began processing the town's wastewater on Monday 7 July 2017 and will be officially opened in November 2017.
+It began processing the town's wastewater on Monday 7 July 2017 and is currently in the commissioning phase as the treatment process transitions from the old site to the new facility.
+It will be officially opened in early 2018.

-The state-of-the-art facility was constructed by contractor John Holland at a cost of $30 million.
-The NSW State Government contributed just over $9 million through the Country Towns Water Supply and Sewerage Program, representing 38% of the cost of the STP.
+The state-of-the-art facility was constructed by contractor John Holland at a cost of $27.5 million.
+The NSW Government contributed just over $9.44 million through the Country Towns Water Supply and Sewerage Program, representing 38% of the cost.

 Parkes Shire Council is also working in partnership with the contractor, John Holland, to achieve a sustainability rating for both the water and sewage treatment plant projects through the Infrastructure Sustainability Council of Australia (ISCA).